Novempopulania: Early Roman period

 The area of Novempopulania was first named Aquitania, as it was where the Aquitani dwelt.
 The territory extended within the triangular area outlined by the River Garonne, the Pyrenees and the Bay of Biscay, as described by Julius Caesar in his Commentarii de Bello Gallico for Gallia Aquitania.
-In his work, Caesar describes the Aquitania as being different in language and body make-up from their northerly neighbours and more similar to the Celtiberians.
-The province of Aquitania was enlarged by Augustus, and it began to signify a larger and more diverse territory.
+In his work, Caesar describes the Aquitani as being different in language and body type from their northerly neighbours and more similar to the Celtiberians.
+The province of Aquitania was enlarged by Augustus and began to signify a larger and more diverse territory.

 Late antiquity

 The name Novempopulania stands for the nine peoples making up the original territory (Aquitania Tertia).
-It seems clear that at the time of the lower empire (2nd to 4th century), the nine peoples were granted by the emperor the right to detach from the Gauls proper (Celts) by means of the magister pagi Verus Flamen Dumvir and, as a result, a celebrating altar was erected which was dedicated to the deity of the pagus.
+It seems clear that at the time of the lower empire (2nd to 4th century), the nine peoples were granted by the emperor the right to detach from the Gauls proper (Celts) by means of the magister pagi Verus and, as a result, a celebrating altar was erected which was dedicated to the deity of the pagus.
 This fact is accounted for by the remains of the altar unearthed in the current Basque town of Hasparren.

 The newly acquired status may have affected not only the tax system but the conscription and military order too, since two separate bodies were created within Aquitania, i.e. the "Cohortes Aquitanorum" for old Aquitanians and "Cohortes Aquitanorum Biturigum" for those of proper Gaulish origin.

 The number of peoples went on to be twelve later, the tribes being identified with a corresponding capital town or civitas, namely Civitas Ausciorum, Civ.
 Aquensium, Civ.
 Lactoratium, Civ.
 Convenarum, Civ.
 Consorannorum, Civ.
 Boatium, Civ.
 Benarnensium, Civ.
 Aturensium, Civ.
 Vasatica, Civ.
 Turba, Civ.
 Illoronensium and Civ.
 Elusatium.
 These civitas are in turn identifiable with present-day towns and cities as follows: Auch, Dax, Lectoure, Comminges, Couserans, Buch and Born, Béarn or Lescar, Aire-sur-l'Adour, Bazas, Tarbes, Oloron, Eauze.
 Elusa (Eauze) remained the capital city of Novempopulania throughout most of its existence.

 Wide evidence of stone inscriptions have been found scattered all over the area which constitutes Novempopulania.
 These recordings feature names of deities, persons and places with easily identifiable similarities to present-day Basque, a fact that provides, along with current and ancient place-names north of the Pyrenees (e.g. Illiberris mentioned by Ptolemy on the eastern fringes of Novempopulania) and traces of Basque in the Gascon language (especially in the Béarnese dialect), the basis for an Aquitanian proto-Basque theory.